Piwoxar/endoExport/README.md

 At the Endomondo web site you need to mark 'Try our cool new workout page' in Endomondo->Settings

 # Setup
-Copy then files EndomondoWorkouts.xlsm and gzip.dll into your work directory.
+Copy the files EndomondoWorkouts.xlsm and gzip.dll into your work directory.

 # Steps to download endomondo workouts
 Open the Excel file EndomondoWorkouts.xlsm.